CraigDoesCode/Star-Signs/README.md

  - Enter your birthday
  - Randomly generate a positive or negative prediction
  - Randomly generate and action
  - Randomly generate a result for doing that action

+## Built With
+ - Node.js v14.15.4